brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 9:40am - 12:00pm: Worked on conditionally rendering different form fields based on the type of trip.

-* 1:00pm - 2:30pm : Worked on conditional rendering of form fields.
+* 1:00pm - 2:30pm: Worked on conditional rendering of form fields.
 Also worked on displaying newly created properties in list of trips and trip details.

+* 2:30pm - 2:50pm: Added greyed out option to dropdown menu's in form to show user what the menu's are supposed to be for.

 <!-- NOTES: